adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## What's the solution?

+It should be becoming increasingly obvious what we need to do to answer the question of &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

+We need something that ensures the user never gets the *fuck you* experience but receives the much more reasonable *core* experience, or depending on the browser, network, browser extensions etc, the *enhanced* experience.

+In order to do that you need to detect and, where necessary *test* the APIs in which the application implements.
+You need to detect in order to see if the browser says it can do something and you need to test for bugs in those APIs.

-*First*, detect only what your application requires to be detected and *second*, where necessary feature *test* an API to iron out bugs in APIs.
-The only way to do this reliably is through facades.
-A good library should abstract the complexity away for you with the added bonus of not repeating yourself.
-What does this end up looking like?
+The only way to reliably do this is through facades.
+A library that practices the Real Progressive Enhancement will provide a (dynamic) API that lets you ask questions of it, abstracting the complexity away from the calling application.

+In practice this might look like this:

 	if(lib.hasFeatures('x', 'y', 'z')) {
 		x();